-Energy storage can serve a good alternative to natural gas in reducing the changing production of renewable sources for long periods, and enabling these resources to be organized according to the daily demand fluctuations.
+Energy storage can serve as a good alternative to natural gas in reducing the changing production of renewable sources for long periods and enabling these resources to be organized according to the daily demand fluctuations.

-For example, using energy storage combined with wind power production may lead to a 56% drop in CO2 emissions per kWh of electricity compared to gas turbines.
+For example, using energy storage combined with wind power production may lead to a 56% drop in CO2 emissions per kWh of electricity compared to petrol turbines.

-Another study reveals that in a 20-year span, a facility with 20 MW storage can reduce coal power plant carbon emissions by 67-89 percent, according to the local news and coal power plant design.
+Another study reveals that in 20 years, a facility with 20 MW storage can reduce coal power plant carbon emissions by 67-89 per cent, according to the local news and coal power plant design.

 Energy storage from low-carbon sources can also be utilized to remove fossil fuel production to even out periods of fluctuations in 15 minutes.
 Energy storage can decrease the amount of fossil fuels utilized by generators, reducing emissions.

 Challenges of Renewable Energy in Developing Countries – Easing Transitions in Developing Nations